ravirik/ravirik/README.md

 - 👋 Hi, I’m @ravirik ( Ravi )
-- 👀 I’m interested in Data Engineering, Data Science, Machine Learning & Data Infrastructure.
+- 👀 I’m interested in Data Engineering, Python, Data Science, Machine Learning & Data Infrastructure.
 - 🌱 I’m currently upskilling myself in trades of Data Engineering with a DevOps approach.
 - 💞️ I’m looking to collaborate on Apache Spark and Python Projets.
 - 📫 How to reach me . https://www.linkedin.com/in/ravi-ricky